 For the coleslaw

-I call this cheater coleslaw because the base of the creamy sauce is store-bought vegan mayo and the cabbage/carrot mix is store-bought coleslaw mix.
+The base of the creamy sauce is store-bought vegan mayo and the cabbage/carrot mix is store-bought coleslaw mix, so it’s super easy.
 Just a few extra ingredients turn these easy prepared items into creamy dairy free deliciousness.
 It’s the perfect contrast to the smoky BBQ chickpeas.

 Coleslaw mix ~ Store bought coleslaw mix makes this recipe come together in just minutes.
 If you prefer to shred/chop your own, use green cabbage, red cabbage, and carrots.